danvega/danvega-dev-nuxt/content/blog/2023/05/19/aws-lambda-java-17.md

 slug: aws-lambda-java-17
 date: "2023-05-19T08:00:00.000Z"
 published: true
-excerpt: AWS has made a big announcement recently - Java 17 runtime is now supported on AWS Lambda.
+description: AWS has made a big announcement recently - Java 17 runtime is now supported on AWS Lambda.
 What this means is, you now have the freedom to write your lambda functions using Java in Spring and specifically target JDK 17.
 author: Dan Vega
 tags:
   - Spring Boot